sabbir196/smart-meeting-scheduler-n8n/README.md

  # Smart Meeting Scheduler & Conflict Resolver

-An n8n workflow that automatically schedules meetings, detects calendar conflicts, and uses AI to suggest alternative time slots — built as part of an **n8n and AI Automation Engineer** course group project.
+An n8n workflow that automatically schedules meetings, detects calendar conflicts, and uses AI to suggest alternative time slots — built as part of an **n8n and AI Automation Engineer** course project.

 ## Overview

 This workflow takes a meeting request, checks it against Google Calendar, and:
-- **No conflict** → automatically creates the calendar event and sends a confirmation email
+- **No conflict** → automatically creates the calendar event and sends a styled confirmation email
 - **Conflict detected** → uses AI (Google Gemini) to suggest 3 alternative time slots and emails them to the requester

 ## How It Works